sammooreprogramming/SuperQuiz/README.md

 This is unfinished.
 My apologies.
-I will have this in shortly.
+I will have this turned in its entirety  shortly.